chilagrow/openeverest.github.io/README.md

 # OpenEverest Website

-This is the official website for [openeverest.io](https://openeverest.io) - the Everest open source project.
-Everest is the first open-source platform for automated database provisioning and management.
+This is the official website for [openeverest.io](https://openeverest.io) - the OpenEverest project.
+OpenEverest is the first open-source platform for automated database provisioning and management.

 ## Technologies